timbu306/REDI_Containers/README.md

 minikube status
 ```

-You should see "Running" for host, kubelet, and apiserver.
+The output should show "Running" for host, kubelet, and apiserver.

 Check kubectl access to the cluster: